fhill2/legends-docs/docs/market-research.md

 This really shows the profitability of free to play games such as League of Legends.

-Also worth mentioning is that League of Legends
+Also worth mentioning is that League of Legends.

 .
 So providing that actually provides a competitive advantage to